jhhom/chatter/README.md

 Chatter is an instant messaging application (WhatsApp/Telegram clone) with a full-suite of features.

-Built with TRPC and ReactJS.
+Built with ReactJS and NodeJS.

 ## Features